missing-semester-cn/missing-semester-cn.github.io/shell-tools.md

 ## Finding files

 One of the most common repetitive tasks that every programmer faces is finding files or directories.
-All UNIX-like systems come packaged with [`find`](http://man7.org/linux/man-pages/man1/find.1.html), a great shell tool to find files.
+All UNIX-like systems come packaged with [`find`](http://man7.org/linux/man-pages/man1/find.1.html), a great shell tool to find files. `find` will recursively search for files matching some criteria.
 Some examples:

 ```bash
 # Find all directories named src